Bramall Lane: Location and transport

 Bramall Lane is located in the district of Highfield, south of Sheffield city centre.
 Heading south from Junction 4 of the A61 Sheffield Inner Ring Road which surrounds the city centre.

 On match days Bramall Lane closes off to most traffic shortly before and after matches, with traffic diverted to Shoreham Street, or towards London Road or onto the A61.
 This is to ensure the safety of the public, as Bramall Lane is a main road labelled as the A621 and the turnstiles on Bramall Lane are only a few metres away from the road.
 Also this enables the away fans' coaches and team coaches to approach/leave the stadium unimpeded (usually with a police escort from/to Park Square roundabout) and avoid a bottleneck scenario.

 Public transport

 Sheffield station (Train and Tram) and Sheffield Interchange (Bus and Coach) are under a mile from the ground.

 Sheffield's light rail tram network, called the Supertram, runs to the east of the ground.
-Granville Road/Sheffield College is the nearest tram stop on a tram from the city centre (South bound).
-Park Grange Croft is the nearest tram stop on a tram towards the city centre (North bound).
-Both stops are 0.5 miles from the ground and either stop can be used in both directions.
+Granville Road or Park Grange Croft are the nearest tram stops, located half a mile from the ground.
+These stops are served by the Blue and Purple routes, both of which go to/from the city centre.

-The ground is also visible from the viaduct which connects the two stops.
-The Blue route and the Purple route serve these stops.
-Both routes go to/from the city centre.

 There are bus links outside the ground with bus stops on Shoreham Street and Bramall Lane.
 Other bus stops located near the ground are on Charlotte Road, Queens Road and London Road.
 All buses from these locations will go to/from the city centre.